darwino/darwino-documentation/Developer Guide/Important Concepts 2c. Managed Beans.md

 - **None:** A new instance of the bean is created on every call to the bean.
 The bean object is discarded after every call.
 - **Request:** A new instance of the bean is created on every request, meaning the developer can call the bean, then call multiple methods on the same instance of the bean.
 Once the bean object is out of scope, it will be discarded,
 - **Session:** A new instance of the bean is created and persisted for each session.
 Once the session is discarded, the bean object is discarded.
-- **Application:** A new instance of the bean is create for each calling application in a particular class loader.
+- **Application:** A new instance of the bean is created for each calling application in a particular class loader.